alnoki/AAAAAA/doc/dev-guide/concepts/code.rst

    :param int how_many: parcels of knowledge?
    :return: with newfound knowledge
    :rtype: object
-   :raises ValueError: if the explanaion is not understood
+   :raises ValueError: if the explanation is not understood
    :raises TypeError: if the explanation is in the wrong language

 .. attention::